sbackus/antifa-witches/README.md

 Fascist ideology and abusive tactics: bigotry, violence, gaslighting

 # THE GAME
-You belong to a coven of witches and you just found out NatziCon 2020 is coming to your town.
+You belong to a coven of witches and you just found out NaziCon 2020 is coming to your town.
 Of course that's not what they call it.
 They've got some bullshit name like "Unite the Right" or "Free Speech Week".
 But fuck that.
-You've seen this shit before and you know what it is: another fucking NatziCon.
+You've seen this shit before and you know what it is: another fucking NaziCon.

 One: You're a witch.
 You do magic and other queer stuff.
 Two: You're willing to oppose fascism by any means necessary.